Closing costs you should expect

-There are certain ordinary fees linked to closing the sale of a house.
-These costs are commonly split between the buyer and seller, as dictated in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help guide you through the deal.
+There are certain typical costs related to closing the sale of a house.
+These costs are usually divided between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your process.

 • Points (optional)